tcarlsen/atom-csslint/README.md

  * Validate on change *(toggle in settings)*
  * Option to hide the error panel if no errors were found *(toggle in settings)*
  * Option to use `fold mode` by default *(toggle in settings)*
- * Supports [.csslintrc](https://github.com/ebednarz/csslintrc/blob/master/.csslintrc) config files *(project located file will overwrite the global file)*
+ * Supports [.csslintrc](https://github.com/ebednarz/csslintrc/blob/master/.csslintrc) config files *(project located file takes precedence over the global file)*

 ## License